mehulagg/gitlab/doc/user/project/settings/project_access_tokens.md

 ## Enable or disable project access token creation

-You may enable or disable project access token creation for all projects in a group in **Group > Settings > General > Permissions, LFS, 2FA > Allow project access token creation**.
+In GitLab 13.11 or higher, you may enable or disable project access token creation for all projects in a group in **Group > Settings > General > Permissions, LFS, 2FA > Allow project access token creation**.
 Even when creation is disabled, you can still use and revoke existing project access tokens.
 This setting is available only on top-level groups.